mrityunjay38/v4Vampire/README.md

 # v4Vampire

 This extension for Visual Studio Code adds themes titled "v4Vampire Dark".
-It is dark a theme.
+It is dark, a theme.

 > I personally use this dark theme for most programming sessions.